The Disney film

 - Jafar has been beaten, the Genie has been freed, everything's okay, right?

 Genie: Oh does that feel good!
-I'm getting out of here!
+I'm free!
+Free at last!
+I'm hitting the road!
 I'm off to see the world!
 I—

 Aladdin: Genie...
 I'm really gonna miss you.